ECU-SENG1020/IntroToAlgorithms/README.md

 			if arr[mid] == target:
 				return mid
 			elif arr[mid] < target:

+				# searched for value is greater
+				# so we only need to consider
+				# the elements to the right of mid

+				# we +1 because we know mid does
+				# not contain the value we are
+				# searching for

 				lo = mid + 1
 			else:

+				# searched for value is less
+				# so we only need to consider
+				# the elements to the left of mid

+				# we -1 because we know mid does
+				# not contain the value we are
+				# searching for

 				hi = mid - 1
 		return -1